jpmvferreira/stag/README.md

 - **Files are Files**: Each file that you tag will show up in one or more folders, integrating seamlessly with any file manager.
 - **Same Tools as Usual**: Browse and manage your files the same way you would before, using your favorite file manager or the CLI.

-Stag is fully functional, but it's **still in alpha**, so things might change a bit before the first full release.
+StagFS is fully functional, but it's **still in alpha**, so things might change a bit before the first full release.
 Once everything settles down, I'll start putting out official versions.

 # Installation

 ## Requirements

-Before running Stag, ensure you have the following dependencies installed
+Before running StagFS, ensure you have the following dependencies installed

 - [FUSE](https://github.com/libfuse/libfuse)
 - [Python 3](https://www.python.org/) (version 3.6 or newer recommended)